ultraviolet-1986/patina/README.md

 - All code should be checked using [ShellCheck](https://www.shellcheck.net/).
 - No code should execute automatically unless absolutely necessary.
 Aliasing functions is preferred instead for execution only at the user's discretion.
-- There should be no horizontal trailing spaces.
+- There should be no horizontal trailing spaces except within markdown documents when needed.
 - Function names should be prefixed `patina_` and should be in `snake_case`.
 - Variables declared within a function should be prefixed with `local` to ensure they are removed once the function has terminated.